MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-howto-expire-conversation.md

 ## About this sample

-The sample code in this article begins with the structure of a multi-turn bot, and extends that bot's functionality by adding additional code (provided below).
+The sample code in this article begins with the structure of a multi-turn bot, and extends that bot's functionality by adding additional code (provided in the following sections).
 This extended code demonstrates how to clear conversation state after a certain time period has passed.

 ## User Interaction Expiration

-This type of expiring conversation is accomplished by adding a _last accessed time_ property to the bot implementation.
+This type of expiring conversation is accomplished by adding a _last accessed time_ property to the bot's conversation state.
 This property value is then compared to the current time within the _activity handler_ before processing activities.

 > [!NOTE]
 > This example uses a 30 second timeout for ease of testing this pattern.